-- (1) The Group has only 2 Key Management Personnel in FY2019. - (2) The salary and allowance shown are inclusive of Employees Provident Funds contributions respectively. - (3) Mr Ian Lim Koh Huat has resigned as the CFO of the Company effective from 31 December 2019.
+- (1) The Group has only 2 Key Management Personnel in FY2020. - (2) The salary and allowance shown are inclusive of Employees Provident Funds contributions respectively. - (3) Mr Wong Chun Keh has been appointed as the Company Financial Controller effective from 17 April 2020.

-In aggregate, the total remuneration paid to the 2 top Key Management Personnel was \$\$226,000 in FY2019.
+In aggregate, the total remuneration paid to the 2 top Key Management Personnel was \$\$127,832 in FY2020.

-The remuneration received by the Executive Directors and Key Management Personnel takes into consideration his individual performance and contribution toward the overall performance of the Group in FY2019.
+The remuneration received by the Executive Directors and Key Management Personnel takes into consideration his individual performance and contribution toward the overall performance of the Group in FY2020.
 Their remuneration is made up of fixed and variable compensations.
 The fixed compensation consists of an annual base salary and fixed allowance.
 The variable compensation is determined based on the level of achievement of corporate and individual performance objectives.
-The Company may engage an external remuneration consultant to assist in the review of compensation and remuneration packages, although no such consultant was engaged in FY2019.
+The Company may engage an external remuneration consultant to assist in the review of compensation and remuneration packages, although no such consultant was engaged in FY2020.